Capt. Jeremy and Capt. Erica are crossing the Atlantic Ocean in August 2022. Follow their progress!

 Finding S/V Sparrow

 In many ways Jeremy has always been shopping for his cruising boat, one that could cross oceans.
 This boat had to be rugged, compact, and simple but also comfortable.
 From Contessas to Flickas, Jeremy shopped them all, until he met me.
 The first time he ever visited Maine, where I am from, we shopped for boats.
 New England is home to some of the most classic and world-renowned blue water cruisers.
 The Cape Dory 28, built in East Taunton, Massachusetts quickly rose to the top of the list.
 We found one to look at in South Portland, Maine, and for me it was love at first sight.
 We saw a few other boats that day, but Jeremy and I both new we’d found the one.
-S/V Sparrow became the fourth member of the Reef Runner fleet and our boat to cross oceans.
+S/V Sparrow became a member of the Reef Runner fleet and our boat to cross oceans.

 Why a 28’ boat?